-Dr. Karen Petit is the author of one book of poetry (Holidays Amaze) and four fictional novels: Banking on Dreams, Mayflower Dreams, Roger Williams in an Elevator, and Unhidden Pilgrims.
-An upcoming second book of poetry will be available for purchase between March and May of 2020.
+Dr. Karen Petit is the author of two books of poetry (Amazing Holiday Paws and Holidays Amaze) and four fictional novels: Banking on Dreams, Mayflower Dreams, Roger Williams in an Elevator, and Unhidden Pilgrims.
 All of this author's books have historic elements, Christian content, and dream/reality sections, which illustrate some of the connections that people can make between their dreams, past history, and their reality.
-Historic elements include scenes happening in such places as the Mayflower, Plimoth Plantation, Roger Williams Park, Brewster Gardens, the Jeremiah Dexter House, the Mount Hope Bridge, and the Rhode Island State House.
-Many photos are included, such as ones of Roger Williams, William Bradford, Massasoit, and the National Monument to the Forefathers.
+Historic elements include scenes happening in such places as the Mayflower, Plimoth Plantation, Washington, D.C., Roger Williams Park, Brewster Gardens, the Jeremiah Dexter House, the Mount Hope Bridge, and the Rhode Island State House.
+Many photos are included, such as ones of George Washington, Abraham Lincoln, Roger Williams, William Bradford, Massasoit, and the National Monument to the Forefathers.

 Petit's books include not only historic elements, but also romance and methods of dealing with such problems as fighting, anxiety, nightmares, quitting smoking, and separation.
 No graphic content and no profanity are included in Petit's novels or poetry.
 For many years, Dr. Petit has been enjoying her writing activities, educational activities, and many author events.

 Karen Petit was born in Providence, Rhode Island.
 As she grew up with her six brothers and two sisters, she continually loved reading and writing.
 Five months after graduating from high school, she got married and had two children before getting a divorce.
 While continuing to raise her children, Karen started to attend the Community College of Rhode Island.
 She then transferred to the University of Rhode Island, where she was a full-time student and mother, as well as often being a part-time employee at different jobs.
 She received her bachelor’s, master’s, and doctorate degrees from the University of Rhode Island.